mikependon/RepoDB/Docs/pages/expressiontree.rst

 .. highlight:: c#

 The expression tree is the brain of the library.
-It defines the best possible way of doing a `WHERE` expression (SQL Statement) by composing it via `dynamic` or `System.QueryGroup` objects.
+It defines the best possible way of doing a `WHERE` expression (SQL Statement) by composing it via `dynamic` or `RepoDb.QueryGroup` objects.

 Objects used for composing the expression tree.